showlabor/XMAirMidiFader/README.md

 ## Dependencies

 XMAirMidiFader uses [Mido](http://mido.readthedocs.io/en/latest/) and [python-rtmidi](https://github.com/SpotlightKid/python-rtmidi) for MIDI.
-OSC communication is handled by [pyliblo](https://github.com/dsacre/pyliblo) for OSC communication.
+OSC communication is handled by [pyliblo](https://github.com/dsacre/pyliblo).
 You can install all of them via pip, i.e. `pip install --user mido pyliblo python-rtmidi`.

 Those packages have their own dependencies.
 For instance, you need to have Cython and [liblo](https://github.com/radarsat1/liblo) installed.
 Please, check the respective documentations.